Interested in being a reporter for E&E?

 E&E is always looking for top editorial talent.
 If you are a superior reporter and writer -- and you want to cover one of the most interesting policy areas on Earth -- we'd love to hear from you.
 E&E is not looking for bloggers or advocates.
 We want serious journalists who are politically savvy, write compelling copy and can't stand being beaten when pursuing a story.

-Environment & Energy Publishing (E&E), a subscription-based online news organization headquartered in Washington, D.C., seeks a junior-level web developer to join our five-person tech department.
+Environment & Energy Publishing (E&E), a subscription-based online news organization headquartered in Washington, D.C., seeks a front-end web developer to join our five-person tech department.

 So if you are a smart and energetic developer who enjoys taking on new challenges and wants to build practical business solutions using cutting-edge code, E&E wants to see your resume.
 You’ll be joining a successful and growing company known as the go-to source for people who demand the most timely and thorough information about energy politics and policy.